clickpulp/ags-modules/docs/roomindex.md

 ### Used By

-* `Pulp_HintsHighlighter` - For finding interactive objects to highlight
+* `Pulp_HintsHighlighter` - For finding interactive elements to highlight
-* Other modules that need to enumerate room objects
+* Other modules that need to enumerate room clickables

 ## ⚠️ CRITICAL: Required Object Properties Setup